sdean-group/Navigating-Sensitivity/README.md

 We provide python scripts for downloading and processing it and jupyter notebooks for analyzing it.

+We have either obeyed scraping rate limits, or received permission to collect data from our sources.

 ## ML/DDD
 This dataset augments rating data from the [MovieLens 25m dataset](https://grouplens.org/datasets/movielens/) [1] with content warnings collected from [Does the Dog Die?](https://www.doesthedogdie.com/), a community-driven platform for determining trigger warnings for media through a voting system.
 We provide a pickled dictionary, `ddd.pkl`, throuh Hugging Face with movies and their associated warnings.
 There are 137 distinct warnings included in the DDD dictionary.
 To generate `ml-ddd_sensitivity_table.csv` and `ml-ddd_interaction_table.csv`, run the following:
 ```